First published: 26 March 2020

 We don’t have any concerns about the security of gas/electricity supply in Great Britain and Ofgem has stated that energy supply won’t be disrupted.
 All suppliers and network companies continue to operate to the same rules and obligations put in place by the regulator, the gas and electricity networks will remain operational and utilities has been confirmed as a critical sector by the government.

 Yes, please.
 We kindly ask you to email our Customer Service team at firstname.lastname@example.org to let us know.
 Please include the site reference number and a meter reading (with date of reading) to ensure your next bill is based on your actual consumption, rather than an estimate.

-If you have an automated meter reading (AMR) device attached to your meter, you don’t need to send us a meter reading but doing so would also be beneficial to ensure your device is working as expected.
+If you have an automated meter reading (AMR) device attached to your meter, we still encourage you to submit a meter reading, to ensure everything is working as it should.